These Caramel Brownies are possibly my favorite brownie of all times! They have earned me lots of brownie points!!

 I have made batches of these and delivered them to tour buses passing through town.
 Mailed them to missionaries.
 I have made them, wrapped them in plastic and foil and packed them into my suitcase to deliver them to certain college students.
 In other words – they are good!

 They are also pretty easy to make because they use a cake mix.
-The only hard part of the whole recipe is unwrapping the caramels.
-The recipe calls for a bag of those individually wrapped Kraft caramels – the kind you make caramel apples out of.
-But these brownies are so good that it is easy to get one of the kids to unwrap them for you with the promise of a warm, gooey caramel brownie.
+The only hard part of the whole recipe is that the original recipe called for those wrapped Kraft caramels, the kind you make caramel apples out of.
+But these brownies are so good that it was always easy to get one of the kids to unwrap them for me with the promise of a warm, gooey caramel brownie.
+A few years ago Kraft came out with Caramel Bits and the unwrapping no longer became necessary!!
+Now there is no excuse not to make them!

 - 1 box of German Chocolate cake mix